 Integrated staff management software can continually share attendance and scheduling data on one platform.
 Some staff management software can provide at-a-glance views of live attendance and scheduling data across all facilities on one console.
 Administrators can immediately identify problems and drill down for deeper analysis.
 In addition, staff management software should track key performance indicators (like scheduling) and automatically alert administrators when a KPI falls below its thresholds.

 In addition to receiving real-time alerts, you need to know how to quickly solve the problems.
 Staff management software, like SmartLinx, automatically presents a list of employees qualified to fill each scheduling gap without incurring overtime hours.
 SmartLinx can also accommodate unique facility rules, union and internal policies.
 In one click, you can offer a shift to employees in their preferred communication method, such as email, text, or mobile app.
-You're notified when employees respond.
+You get notified when employees respond.
 Discover how Oriole Health Care slashed overtime costs by 30%.

 Staff management software with business analytics can identify inefficiencies and performance trends that are increasing costs.
 For example, you can use SmartLinx to spot violations to your attendance policies, buddy punching, early and late punching and more.
 Check out SmartLinx Spotlight to learn more.